 - Limit the consequences to people and the environment of any major accidents which do occur.

 Due to its size and the nature of activities conducted by QinetiQ at MOD Shoeburyness, the site is classified as an "upper-tier" COMAH site.
-Under the regulations, we are required to work with Essex County Council, Southend-on-Sea Borough Council, Rochford District Council and the emergency services to keep local residents and businesses informed of any incidents which may affect them.
+Under the regulations, we are required to work with Essex County Council, Southend-on-Sea Borough Council, Rochford District Council and the emergency services to keep local residents and businesses informed of:

 If your house/business premises/building falls within the specified distance of the site boundary that forms the Public Information Zone (PIZ), we are required to advise you what action you should take in the unlikely event of a major accident or incident on the site that may affect you.